Mixed orthogonality graphs for continuous-time state space models and orthogonal projections

-The aim of this paper is to derive (local) causality graphs for state space models.
-Therefore, we use the controller canonical form of a state space model and its uniqueness, which results in the unique characterisation of the edges in the (local) causality graph in \Cref{sec: causality graph for MCARMA processes}.
+The paper aims to derive (local) orthogonality graphs for state space models.
+Therefore, we use the controller canonical form of a state space model and its uniqueness, which results in the unique characterisation of the edges in the (local) orthogonality graph in \Cref{sec: orthogonality graph for MCARMA processes}.
 To define the controller canonical form of a state space model, we need some definitions and terminology.
-Therefore, note that each state space model $(\BA^*, \BB^*, \BFC^*, L)$ is associated with a rational matrix function
+Therefore, note that each state space model $(\Astar, \Bstar, \Cstar, L)$ is associated with a rational matrix function

-called the \textsl{transfer function} of the state space model, and the triple $(\BA^*, \BB^*, \BFC^*)$ is an \textsl{algebraic realisation} of the transfer function of dimension $kp$ (characterising the dimension $(kp\times kp)$ of $\BA^*$).
-The triple $(\BA^*, \BB^*, \BFC^*)$ of dimension $kp$ is said to be \textsl{minimal} if there is no other algebraic realisation of $H(z)$ with dimension less than $kp$.
-The transfer function is of importance because, due to the spectral representation theorem \cite[Theorem 17.5]{lax2002}, we are able to recover the kernel function of the output process of the state space model via
+called the \textsl{transfer function} of the state space model, and the triple $(\Astar, \Bstar, \Cstar)$ is an \textsl{algebraic realisation} of the transfer function of dimension $kp$ (characterising the dimension $(kp\times kp)$ of $\Astar$).
+The triple $(\Astar, \Bstar, \Cstar)$ is said to be \textsl{minimal} if there is no other algebraic realisation of $H(z)$ with dimension less than $kp$.
+The transfer function is of importance because, due to the spectral representation theorem \cite[Theorem 17.5]{lax2002}, we are able to recover the kernel function $\Cstar\mbox{e}^{\Astar t}\Bstar{\boldsymbol 1}_{\{t\geq 0\}}$ of the output process $Y$ of the state space model via